-In practise, the DWT is computed by passing a signal successively through a high-pass and a low-pass filter.
-For each decomposition level, the high-pass filter $h_d$ forming the wavelet function produces the approximations A. The complementary low-pass filter $l_d$ representing the scaling function produces the details D [3].
+In practise, the DWT is computed by passing a signal successively through a high-pass and a lowpass filter.
+For each decomposition level, the high-pass filter h_d forming the wavelet function produces the approximations A. The complementary low-pass filter l_d representing the scaling function produces the details D [3].
 This computational algorithm shown in Fig. 1a is called the subband coding.

 The resolution is altered by the filtering process, and the scale is changed by either upsampling or downsampling by 2.
-This is described by the following two equations [4]
+This is described [4] by relations where n and k denote discrete time coefficients and x stands for the given signal.